magento/devdocs/guides/v2.1/payments-integrations/vault/admin-integration.md

 </page>
 {% endhighlight %}

-You just need to specify payment method code and path for template, this configuration allow to render Vault payments by Vault module and create all depending js components.
+You just need to specify the payment method code and path for the template.
+This configuration allow to render Vault payments by Vault module and create all depending JS components.

-Now, you can use Vault in Admin panel as payment method.
+This way you vault can be used in Admin order creation as payment method.

-> If you have specific request builders, response handlers, etc (for example, 3D Secure should not be available in the Admin panel), you need to create corresponds virtual types for adminhtml area in `Module_Name/etc/adminhtml/di.xml`.
+If you have specific request builders, response handlers, and so on (for example, 3D Secure should not be available in the Admin panel), you need to create corresponds virtual types for adminhtml area in `Module_Name/etc/adminhtml/di.xml`.
 For example:

 {% highlight xml %}